Organisers of April's Hong Kong Sevens have said there are "no plans" to cancel the event due to the coronavirus outbreak.

 "There are no plans to cancel the Hong Kong Sevens," Hong Kong Rugby Union chief executive Robbie McRobbie told the South China Morning Post.

 "We are in regular contact with World Rugby and are keeping them updated with the situation on the ground here.

 "There have been no conversations about changing dates or venue."

-Last month, officials in Hong Kong said they had "no plans" to cancel the event which is part of both the World Rugby Sevens Series and the World Rugby Women's Sevens Series.
+The tournament in Hong Kong is part of both the World Rugby Sevens Series and the World Rugby Women's Sevens Series.